 Aviation Cabotage Policy as a Resolution of Nigeria’s Imbalanced Bilateral Air Service Agreements

-The concept of cabotage originated from the shipping sector and refers to the carriage of goods or passengers from one place to another place within the same country, by a transport service provider from a foreign country.
+The concept of cabotage originated from the maritime-law-firm-in-nigeria/">shipping sector and refers to the carriage of goods or passengers from one place to another place within the same country, by a transport service provider from a foreign country.
 The practice of the concept can, however, be considered inimical to any country where it is permitted, as the economic growth and development of that country’s maritime sector could be inhibited.
 As a result, it is not surprising that an appreciable number of countries have enacted cabotage laws restricting the participation of foreigners in local shipping.
 For instance, Nigeria has its cabotage restriction law in the form of the Coastal and Inland Shipping (Cabotage) Act, 2003.

 While cabotage was originally associated with the shipping sector, its application has been extended to the aviation sector.
 As a result, Article 7 of the Chicago Convention 1944 permits a State to refuse foreign airlines the right to operate domestic flights in its territory.
 It is noteworthy that Nigeria has categorically forbidden cabotage in its bilateral air service agreements.